kintone-samples/SAMPLE-Table-numbering-plug-in/README.md

 As this repo exists for educational purposes, we will most likely turn down pull requests that contain updates with new features.
 Please feel free to host plug-ins with new features on your own repository.
 Bug fixes are happily accepted.

+## More information
+More detailed information on the plug-in can be found here https://developer.kintone.io/hc/en-us/articles/360012420813